English Medium School

 Help us build SAVE LIFE ENGLISH MEDIUM SCHOOL and impact the lives of potentially thousands of children, who otherwise might not be able to go to school at all.

 Save Life English Medium School began as the vision of Pastor Lupi Mwaipalo for the many orphans and other vulnerable children who were too poor to be able to attend the local government school.
 His vision grew from 30 preschoolers who met in Lupi's front yard to a group of 55 students being taught by two volunteer teachers.
 The group moved from his front yard to two rented rooms near Lupi's church.
 English is the primary language of instruction, and the students' academic progress far exceeds that of their peers in most government schools.

 At the end of 2016, through donations to TFT, eight acres of land in the Kyela District in southern Tanzania were purchased for the construction of Save Life English Medium School, which eventually will provide preschool through grade 7.

-This school will offer hope for a brighter future through a dynamic learning environment of exceptional academics as well as a safe, supportive community for spiritual development.
+This school offers hope for a brighter future through a dynamic learning environment of exceptional academics as well as a safe, supportive community for spiritual development.

-The school will be a non-denominational institution dedicated to educating children whose families cannot afford to send them to school but also to accept students whose families can afford the fees.
+The school is a non-denominational institution dedicated to educating children whose families cannot afford to send them to school but also to accept students whose families can afford the fees.